-Former National Cancer Institute Director Dr Richard Klausner stated the following:
+Former US National Cancer Institute Director Dr Richard Klausner stated:

-The history of cancer research has been a history of curing cancer in the mouse.
-We have cured mice of cancer for decades - and it simply didn't work in humans.17
+"The history of cancer research has been a history of curing cancer in the mouse.
+We have cured mice of cancer for decades - and it simply didn't work in humans."22

-Cancer is a highly variable, individualised disease that will require individualised treatment to overcome.
-18 Scientists using non-animal methods for cancer research are faced with a smaller translational hurdle, since they are able to use patients' own cancer cells and because all human-relevant methods are grounded in human - instead of rodent - biology.
+Cancer is a highly variable, individualised disease that will require individualised treatment to overcome.23 Scientists using non-animal methods for cancer research are faced with a smaller translational hurdle, since they are able to use patients' own cancer cells and because all human-relevant methods are grounded in human, not rodent, biology.